adamjacobbecker/jquery.intro.js/README.md

 looks like [this](http://usablica.github.com/intro.js/).

-jQuery fork of [usablica/intro.js](https://github.com/usablica/intro.js) with a slightly different API. call it like this:
+jQuery fork of [usablica/intro.js](https://github.com/usablica/intro.js) with a slightly different API. also relies on the bootstrap popover plugin. call it like this:

 ```javascript
 $.intro([